-At the age of eighteen Gabrielle, was given in marriage to Comte Jules be Polignac of an ancient family of Auvergne.
+At the age of eighteen, Gabrielle was given in marriage to Comte Jules be Polignac of an ancient clan of Auvergne.
 Since the twenty-two year old bridegroom was a captain in the Royal Pologne regiment, they moved to Paris.
 According to Edmond Giscard d'Estaing in the June 1977 Historia magazine (translated by a Belgian friend):